Caffeinside/cookiecutter-data-science/README.md

 This project was initially started as a fork of the [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/), which describes itself as _"a logical, reasonably standardized, but flexible project structure for doing and sharing data science work"_.

-It was then completed to include many of which are considered best practices to industrialize data science project, such as unit and integration testing, CI/CD, workflow-as-code, packaging, etc.
+It was then completed to include many of which are considered best practices to industrialize data science projects, such as unit and integration testing, CI/CD, workflow-as-code, packaging, etc.

 ### Requirements to use the cookiecutter template:
 -----------
  - Python 3
- - [Cookiecutter Python package](http://cookiecutter.readthedocs.org/en/latest/installation.html) >= 1.4.0: This can be installed with pip by or conda depending on how you manage your Python packages:
+ - [Cookiecutter Python package](http://cookiecutter.readthedocs.org/en/latest/installation.html): this can be installed with pip by or conda depending on how you manage your Python packages:

 ``` bash
 $ pip install cookiecutter